kleynjan/pandas-hierarchy/README.md

-# Wrapper class to support multi-level trees in Pandas
+# Aggregation over multi-level tree structures in Pandas

 While Pandas has extensive *multi-index* capabilities, which can also be arranged in a hierarchical structure, the assumption is / seems to be that these indexes are for independent dimensions.
 Every index in a multi-index represents a *different* dimension.